RichiUZH/course/exercises/journal/exercise03-journal.md

 # Lab Journal: Exercise 3

-*einträge mit Stern sind nicht zur Abgabe gedacht, sondern als Gedankenstütze während der Bearbeitung.

 Authors: Merian, Sybilla; Mühlemann, Mark; Stoher, Robin

 ##1.
 Velocity
 In a first step, we will experiment with the money supply.
 First, we shall try to introduce a subsidy as a one-time event, distributed evenly on to all agents.
 In accordance with the Fisher equation, this should, in the long term and assuming 0% interest as well as constant velocity, lead to an equally large increase on the right hand side of the equation; the total (nominal) amount of transactions.

 Following a table that shows the two different buffers and how they increase.
 The good shown is man hours.
 A buffer size of 1 is impossible because no money would flow.
-As we can see as the buffer size grows money gets scarce and therefore prices decrease because of a heavy deflation.
+As we can see, money gets scarce as the buffer size grows, leading to decreasing prices; essentially reflecting the heavy deflation.

-The simulation was run multiple times and the end volume and price was compared of each simulation.
+We ran the simulation multiple times and in each simulation the end volume and price were compared:

 ![Table of different buffer sizes](/images/Screenshot_2017-10-12_17.57.15.png "Table of different buffer sizes")

 *Einfluss Money supply (gleichverteilt) festhalten.

-Since $V$ and $T$ ought to be constant and $M$ increases, the price level will have
+*Since $V$ and $T$ ought to be constant and $M$ increases, the price level will have

 ##2.
 Interest Rates
 Following a table that shows the interest rates and how the two products man hour and potatoe and their price and volume act.